FAQs

 Allianz Stadium has a long and successful history of holding non-sporting events.
 Over the years, it has played host to concerts by Depeche Mode, The Rolling Stones, Metallica, Beyonce and Lady Gaga, often attracting sell-out crowds.

-We know from previous experience however that we are not competitive against other stadia and as such many international artists have gone elsewhere.
+We know from previous experience that we are not competitive against other stadia and as such many international artists have gone elsewhere.
 We want to be in a position where we can therefore attract major international artists on a more consistent basis, and this means revisiting what we can offer to promoters.

 Currently, we are limited to hosting no more than three concerts per year, each with a significantly reduced capacity (55,000 people compared to 82,000 people on rugby game days), with two mandated to be on a Saturday and with no single act able to play across three consecutive days.